-A red, white, and blue drink for the 4th of July that's simply berry and herb-infused water!
+A red, white, and blue star spangled drink for the 4th of July that's simply berry and herb-infused flavored water!

 Looking forward to getting together with friends and family this Fourth of July?
 Me too!
 At ours, everyone brings food to share, and this year I'm keeping it simple yet festive: a beautiful yet simple salad with herbs and edible flowers from my garden, cut veggies with my family's favorite hummus, and a big dispenser of this red, white, and blue drink - it's like a pitcher filled with beautiful fireworks, yet it's so easy to do!